Foundation Of My Strategy:

 The Learning Process:

-In the end I cashed out of the market all together and put my capital into a GIC for 1 year.
+In the end I cashed out of the market all together and put my capital into a direct deposit for 1 year.

 He explained that it is necessary to set goals and have a plan.
 Through having a plan, emotion is greatly reduced from the trade, which reduced the chance of my making a poor decision in the heat of a sell off or a panic in stocks.